Edible properties of dates

 WHAT ARE THE NUTRITIONAL PROPERTIES OF DATES?

-Dates, high-energy food for your muscles and brain
+Dates, a high-energy food for your muscles and brain

 Because of their high content in carbohydrates and sugars, dates can be considered as one of the main high-energy food.

-Dates add a lot of energy, both to the muscles and brain, thus allowing not only great physical effort, but also increasing mental agility, so, they are a good resource for students who can concentrate better and do much better on tests if they eat a few dates.
+Dates add a lot of energy, both to the muscles and brain, thus allowing not only great physical effort, but also increasing mental agility, so, they are a good resource for students who can concentrate better and do much better on tests if they eat a few dates at breakfast or lunch, for example.

 Dates are good to soothe you and help you sleep better